meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-3.md

 ### Model Building

-As we are using an ARIMA model, we check for stationarity with ADF.
+As we are using an ARIMA model, we check for stationarity with Augmented Dickey-Fuller (ADF) test.

 ![image3](/assets/images/forecasting/one_3.png)